thephez/backup-readme/core/markdown/core-api-ref-remote-procedure-calls-evo.md

 ## Quorum RotationInfo

 The `quorum rotationinfo` RPC returns  quorum rotation information.
+The response is a JSON representation of the data that would be returned in a [`qrinfo` message](core-ref-p2p-network-data-messages#qrinfo).

 *Parameter #1---block request hash*